Edmond Carmody: Priesthood

-Carmody was ordained into the priesthood at St. Patrick Seminary by Bishop Thomas Keogh on June 8,1957, for the Archdiocese of San Antonio.
-After his ordination, Carmody emigrated to the United States in September 1951, going to San Antonio.
+Carmody was ordained into the priesthood at St. Patrick Seminary in Carlow by Bishop Thomas Keogh on June 8,1957, for the Archdiocese of San Antonio.
+After his ordination, Carmody emigrated to the United States in September 1957, going to San Antonio.

 After a few weeks at St. Mary's Parish in Victoria, Texas, Carmody was assigned on November 22, 1957, as associate pastor at St. Margaret Mary's Parish in San Antonio.
 After three years at St. Margaret's, Carmody was transferred on September 16, 1960, to be associate pastor at St. Henry's Parish In San Antonio.